basilv/SpellMaster/README.md

 # SpellMaster Plugin

-Minecraft CanaryMod server (http://canarymod.net/) plugin for gaining spellcasting abilities.
+In Minecraft have you always wanted to cast powerful spells to disintegrate the earth, fly through the sky, or summon fireballs to hurl at your foes?
+Did you want to gain mastery of the elements and bend them to your will?
+If you are willing to put in the dedication and sacrifice necessary to master and cast such spells then welcome, apprentice.

+SpellMaster is a plugin for the Minecraft CanaryMod server (http://canarymod.net/).
 Players gain spellcasting abilities through performing ceremonies to acquire tomes of magic that contain spells.

 ## Spellcasting Basics
 Once you have a magic tome in your inventory you may cast the spells it contains.